Western Sahara independence chief leaves Spain for Algeria - WTMJ

-MADRID (AP) — The leader of a movement seeking independence from Morocco who is at the center of a diplomatic row between Rabat and Madrid has flown out of Spain to Algeria, his group said.
+MADRID (AP) — The leader of a movement seeking independence from Morocco who is at the center of a diplomatic row between Rabat and Madrid flew out of Spain to Algeria on Wednesday, arriving in the middle of the night, officials in his movement said.

+He denounced “Moroccan propaganda which tried to hurt the struggle of the Sahrawi people by targeting one of its symbols.”

+He went further in an interview with Algerian Radio, saying that the “expansionist Moroccan regime has bit the dust with a sharp diplomatic failure.”

-Ghali is the leader of the Polisario Front, an Algeria-backed pro-independence movement representing the local Sahrawi people of Africa’s Western Sahara, and of the Sahrawi Democratic Arab Republic.
-Morocco annexed Western Sahara in the 1970s after Spain’s colonial administration ended.
+Ghali is the leader of the Polisario Front, an Algeria-backed pro-independence movement representing the local Sahrawi people of Africa’s mineral-rich Western Sahara, and of the self-declared Sahrawi Democratic Arab Republic.
+Morocco annexed the Western Sahara in the 1970s after Spain’s colonial administration ended.
+It considers the vast territory part and parcel of the Moroccan kingdom.
 The Polisario Front has long tried to end Moroccan rule over the region.

 Ghali departed hours after testifying Tuesday via videoconference in a Spanish investigation into allegations against him of torture, genocide and other crimes.
 A Spanish magistrate ruled after Ghali’s testimony that he should remain free while the investigation continues.

-Ghali, 71, flew out of Pamplona airport overnight and will continue his recovery in Algeria, the statement said.

-His presence in Spain infuriated Morocco, which regards Ghali as a terrorist, and triggered a diplomatic crisis between the two countries, which have been cooperating in fighting terrorism, drug smuggling and migration into Europe.
+His presence in Spain infuriated Morocco and triggered a diplomatic crisis between the two countries, which have been cooperating in fighting terrorism, drug smuggling and migration into Europe.
 Amid the dispute, thousands of migrants crossed the border from Morocco into Spain as Morocco apparently relaxed border controls.

 In a stinging rebuke, Moroccan authorities also questioned publicly whether Spain could be trusted.